 Engraving is a very cost effective venture for people looking to start a business.
-For around \$10,000, you can enter the laser engraving market.

 To start your small business, you will need:

+Laser system

+Laser systems pricing will vary depending on the engraving area, wattage configuration, and any additional accessories you might want to include.
+Later we'll discuss lease-to-own options and what wattage is right for your needs.

+Computer

+Any Windows XP, Vista, 7, 8, 10, or 11 operating system is recommended.
+All of the versions of 2000, XP, and Vista (Home, Professional, etc.) are compatible with an Epilog Laser system.

+· Graphic software

+Epilog's systems are designed to run on most Windows-based graphic software programs, such as CorelDRAW, Adobe and AutoCAD.
+The system comes with a print driver that will "print" your images from any of these programs.

+Laser system features/options

-- A laser system: Laser systems range from \$8,000 to around \$65,000 based on engraving area and the wattage of the laser system.
-Later we'll discuss lease-to-own options and what wattage is right for your needs. - A computer: Any Windows XP, Vista, 7, 8, or 10 operating system is recommended.
-All of the versions of 2000, XP, and Vista (Home, Professional, etc.) are compatible with an Epilog Laser system. - Graphic software: Epilog's systems are designed to run on most Windows-based graphic software programs, such as CorelDRAW, Adobe and AutoCAD.
-The system comes with a print driver that will "print" your images from any of these programs. - Laser system features/options: Depending on what laser system you choose, there are several accessories that are either included as standard features or accessories you may purchase.
-While many of these come as standard equipment with an Epilog Laser, you will want to make sure you have them on any system you purchase. - Air assist: Allows you to attach an air compressor to the unit that blows a constant stream of air at the point of burn.
-Helps reduce any flare-up from combustible materials. - Auto focus: Automatically focuses the laser to the correct engraving height. - Vector cutting grid: This is an essential feature if you are cutting through materials. - Rotary attachment: If you want to etch glasses, mugs, wine bottles and other cylindrical objects, you will need a rotary attachment.
+Depending on what laser system you choose, there are several accessories that are either included as standard features or accessories you may purchase.
+While many of these come as standard equipment with an Epilog Laser, you will want to make sure you have them on any system you purchase.

+Air assist

+Allows you to attach an air compressor to the unit that blows a constant stream of air at the point of burn.
+Helps reduce any flare-up from combustible materials.

+· Auto focus

+Auto focuses the laser to the correct engraving height.

+Vector cutting grid

+An essential feature if you are cutting through materials.

+Rotary attachment

+If you want to etch glasses, mugs, wine bottles and other cylindrical objects, you will need a rotary attachment.

-CUSTOM ENGRAVING IS EASY
+EASY CUSTOM ENGRAVING

 Epilog's systems work like a printer, so they are very easy to use.
 Set your page size to the size of the piece with which you are working, import your image and place it on the page where you want it to engrave, add text or any other changes you would like to make, and print it to the laser.
 That's really all there is to it.
 To get you started, our manual provides suggested laser settings for a wide variety of materials.
 For example, let's say a customer brings you a photograph he or she wants engraved on a plaque.

-There are four basic steps to follow to complete the project.
+Five basic steps to complete the project:

-- 1. Scan in the photograph at the same resolution at which you will engrave (usually 300 dpi). - 2.
-Import the scanned photo into CorelDRAW or your preferred choice of graphic software. - 3.
-Convert the photo to grayscale.
-If you're engraving on anodized aluminum or other black material, invert the image. - 4.
-Configure the laser's speed and power, using the suggested settings in the owner's manual, then send the print job to the laser system for engraving. - 5.
-Complete the project by selecting your print job from the laser menu and pushing the "Go" button to begin the engraving process.
+- Scan in the photograph at the same resolution at which you will engrave (usually 300 dpi). - Import the scanned photo into CorelDRAW or your preferred choice of graphic software. - Convert the photo to grayscale.
+If you're engraving on anodized aluminum or other black material, invert the image. - Configure the laser's speed and power, using the suggested settings in the owner's manual, then send the print job to the laser system for engraving. - Complete the project by selecting your print job from the laser menu and pushing the "Go" button to begin the engraving process.